MarcelineVQ/twow-raid-visuals/README.md

   - Sanv Tas'dal indicates the radius of his Overflowing hatred.
 Netherwalkers, when visible in the first place, have improved visibility.
 Arena has improved fps.
   - Trash:
     - Karazhan Protectors indicate Spell Reflect with green coloring.
-    - Crumbling Protectors indicate Self-Destruct Protol with red coloring.
+    - Crumbling Protectors indicate Self-Destruct Protocol with red coloring.
-    - Lingering Arcanist indicate their Blizzard area of effect.
+    - Lingering Arcanists indicate their Blizzard area of effect.

 - **Other:**
   - Silenced the looping Baby Murloc dance sound.